System-Glitch/Solidity-IDE/README.md

 <p align="center"><img src=".github/accounts.png" alt="Accounts panel"></p>

 If the list is empty, this is probably because the IDE opened before the server finished loading.
 Just click "_refresh_".

+You can choose another Ganache host if you want, by clicking the "_Change Ganache host_" button.

 #### Compile, deploy and test